TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 1. This article on [SPAs and client-side routing by Ben Holmes](https://bholmes.dev/blog/spas-clientside-routing/) goes through a lot of the routing concepts concisely.
 1. Add a few new routes to the application we created above.
 This was a dense lesson, so take some time to play with the new tools you've learned.
 Consider deleting it completely and rewriting it using what you know.
-1. The [React Router tutorial](https://reactrouter.com/en/main/start/tutorial) goes through a lot of the stuff discussed in this lesson and much more.
-Have a read through the sections up to "Nested Routes".
 1. Browse through the [React Router documentation](https://reactrouter.com/home).
 Again, you don't need to read through all of it, nor understand all of it.
 Just browse through the concepts we discussed here and re-read them.
 Look into the other features that React Router offers.
 This is a great resource to refer back to.

 </div>